 FCA in Myanmar: since 2014

-Education and income for women
+Education and income for women and youth

-With support from the Women’s Bank, we work to reduce poverty among women by providing them with education and income opportunities.
+We work to reduce poverty among women by providing them with education and income opportunities.
 Our goal is to ensure that women have as large a role as possible in the development of Myanmar.